Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/DFS_Channels_&_Radar.md

 It also to provide on aggregate a near-uniform loading of the spectrum (uniform spreading).

+## DFS: `Radars`

-`Radar` stands for `Radio detection and ranging`.
-In the past, the radars used to operate in frequency ranges where they were the only type of device operating there. **Now that regulatory agencies are opening those frequencies for other uses (like wireless LAN), there is a need for those devices to operate in accordance of the radars.** _(802.11a->DFS)_
+**Radar stands for **RAdio Detection And Ranging**.
+In the past, the Radars used to operate in frequency ranges where they were the only type of device operating there. **Now that regulatory agencies are opening those frequencies for other uses (like wireless LAN), there is a need for those devices to operate in accordance of the radars.** _(802.11a->DFS)_

+There are 2 main types of Radars:

+1. `Fixed`: Often **civilian airport** or **military base**, but also **weather radars**
+2. `Mobile`: Ships

+### How it works

+1. A Radar-STA will transmit a set of powerful pulses periodically and observe the reflections.
+2. Because the energy reflected back to the radar is much weaker than the original signal, the radar has to transmit a very powerful signal.
+3. Also, because the energy reflected back to the radar is very weak, it could confuse it with other radio signals (like a wireless LAN to give an example).

 **The general behavior of a device complying with the DFS protocol is:**